julielerman/AureliaDocDB/ReadMe.md

 module.exports = config;
 ________________________________

-*Import the five json documents found in this download.
+7)Import the five json documents found in this download.
 Simple steps for this can be found in the documentation ("Document Explorer navigation options and advanced settings"), under the section "Bulk add documents with Document Explorer".
 _______________________________________________________________________________

 Requirements to run the Aurelia sample: